SJEllipses/LockScreenCMD/README.md

 ## Additional

-You can recover lost system files with the `sfc /scannow` command
+You can recover lost system files with the `sfc /scannow` command.